Puranjay2006/Computer-Science-Semester-1/Computer Science Keywords and Terms.md

 _**DevOps is a cultural shift that requires organizations to adopt new practices, tools, and mindsets.**_
 _By embracing DevOps, organizations can achieve significant benefits in terms of efficiency, quality, and time-to-market._

+___

+## TOR (The Onion Router) Browser

+- #### TOR (The Onion Router) Browser is a web browser that uses a specialized type of VPN called the TOR network to protect your privacy and anonymity online.
+- #### The TOR network consists of thousands of volunteer-operated servers, known as relays, that are distributed around the world.
+- #### When you use TOR, your traffic is routed through multiple relays, making it difficult for anyone to track your online activity.

+### Key features of TOR Browser:

+- #### Anonymity: Hides your IP address and browsing history.
+- #### Privacy: Protects your online identity and prevents tracking.
+- #### Accessibility: Allows you to access websites that may be blocked or censored in your region.
+- #### Security: Encrypts your traffic to protect against eavesdropping.

+#### This browser is often used by journalists, activists, and individuals who want to protect their privacy online.

+### How TOR works:

+1. #### _Your computer connects to a random entry node._ This node encrypts your traffic and sends it to another random node in the network.
+2. #### _The traffic is relayed through multiple nodes._ Each node decrypts the traffic, re-encrypts it, and sends it to the next node in the chain.
+3. #### _The traffic eventually reaches an exit node._ This node decrypts the traffic and sends it to the destination website.

+#### By routing your traffic through multiple layers, TOR makes it difficult for anyone to identify your IP address or track your browsing history.
+This helps to protect your privacy and anonymity online.

+#### _It's important to note that while TOR provides a high level of privacy, it's not completely anonymous.
+There are still ways for experienced attackers to track your online activity, especially if you use other services that reveal your identity._

+___